maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 | stream | Stream Streaming mode allows you to keep in the local cache only the Banned IPs, every requests that does not hit the cache is authorized.
 Every minute, the cache is updated with news from the Crowdsec LAPI. |
 | alone | Standalone mode, similar to the streaming mode but the blacklisted IPs are fetched on the CAPI.
 Every 2 hours, the cache is updated with news from the Crowdsec CAPI.
 It does not include any localy banned IP, but can work without a crowdsec service. |

-The streaming mode is recommended for performance, decisions are updated every 60 sec by default and that's the only communication between traefik and crowdsec.
+The `streaming mode` is recommended for performance, decisions are updated every 60 sec by default and that's the only communication between Traefik and Crowdsec.
 Every request that happens hits the cache for quick decisions.

 The cache can be local to Traefik using the filesystem, or a separate redis instance.
-Support for Redis is currently in beta (requires version 7.0.X).
+Support for Redis is currently in beta (requires version 7.0.X of redis).

 ## Usage